comparebasic/caneka/README.md

   folder ext.
 This includes the [parser](/src/ext/parser/) and beginings of the [serve](/src/ext/serve/) folder.
 The server heavily leverages components in the [navigate](/src/ext/navigate/) module.
-  To see how a tcp/http server is componsed, view the [test](/src/programs/tests/tests/servetcp_tests.c) file as a good reference.
+  To see how a session is componsed, view the [test](/src/programs/tests/tests/session_tests.c) file as a good reference.
 - [programs](/src/programs/): Any programs that ship with the source will be in this folder, presently [tests](src/programs/tests) is the